 But children need to learn to entertain themselves, be patient and be bored!

 If you are in the car encourage your child to look out the window.
-There are many wonderful things to see!
+There are many wonderful sites to see!

 In our house the rule has always been “no devices/screens unless we will be in the car/plane for more than 1.5 hours”.

-After the 90 minute mark devices are allowed for short periods at a time (my kids are now 9 and almost 11).
+After the 90 minute mark devices are allowed for short periods at a time.

 It’s definitely not easy traveling with toddlers and preschoolers, especially when trying to go screen free.